 - Two USER modes allow for complete riding modes customisation

-The Africa Twin’s engine received the benefits of Throttle By Wire (TBW) control in 2018, allowing much finer management of engine output and character as well as expanded Honda Selectable Torque Control (HSTC) for rear tyre grip; for 2020 the system has smartly evolved and now works in conjunction with a six-axis IMU.
+The Africa Twin’s engine received the benefits of Throttle By Wire (TBW) control in 2018, allowing much finer management of engine output and character as well as expanded Honda Selectable Torque Control (HSTC) for rear tyre grip; for 2020 the system evolved to work in conjunction with a six-axis IMU*.

-The system offers 4 levels of power and 3 levels of engine braking.
-There are still seven levels of HSTC but each level’s amount of intervention has been optimised to work with real-time input (yaw/roll angle and rate) from the IMU.
-The spacing of the levels has been optimised to allow the rider a finer choice of the amount of rear tyre slide for off-road riding.
+The electronics system offers 4 levels of power and 3 levels of engine braking.
+There are seven levels of HSTC with each level’s amount of intervention being optimised to work with real-time input (yaw/roll angle and rate) from the IMU.
+The spacing of the levels has been optimised to allowing the rider a finer choice of the amount of rear tyre slide for off-road riding.
 HSTC can also be turned off completely.

-Wheelie Control is another new feature.
+Wheelie Control is another feature that was introduced in 2020.
 Again, with the IMU measuring pitch angle and rate, and controlling engine torque via TBW, the rider can choose between 3 levels of input.
 Level 1 allows for intended wheel lift but suppresses any sudden movement.
 Level 3 stops any front wheel elevation and level 2 is mid-way between the two.
 Wheelie Control can also be turned off completely.

 There are four default riding mode settings: TOUR, URBAN, GRAVEL and OFF-ROAD to cover most riding conditions and situations plus two customisable USER settings.
 Even within the default riding modes, it’s possible to change some parameters – HSTC between levels 1-7 (plus off), Wheelie Control between levels 1-3 (plus off) and DCT S mode shift pattern levels 1-3.